schaes/Assignment1/README.md

-X app ixon used in the social media page: https://uxwing.com/x-social-media-white-icon/ niconico app icon used in social media page: https://www.svgrepo.com/svg/518218/niconico tiktok app icon used in social media page: https://www.svgrepo.com/svg/473806/tiktok
+X app ixon used in the social media page: https://uxwing.com/x-social-media-white-icon/ niconico app icon used in social media page: https://www.svgrepo.com/svg/518218/niconico tiktok app icon used in social media page: https://www.svgrepo.com/svg/473806/tiktok images of the thumbnails in the home page were taken from their respective song videos: https://youtu.be/GmU8KIfhmpQ?si=Hattc1ce8u8JdOdu, https://youtu.be/5Jja39-69G8?si=a3ih-dm-8koVGlYi, https://youtu.be/KFCaSz_yYCM?si=V1pbnL8gM60_q4K5, https://youtu.be/vB8sxY_PJ_w?si=iwyjjeKzL6H0HtM_

 - Acknowledgements
-I received inspiration for this project from Kanaria... on youtube.. because i didnt know what else to do..
+I received inspiration for this project from listening to Kanaria's music... and visuals...